stingraze/Search-Seed-Dispatcher/Readme.txt

 Run seed-dispatcher.pl using Perl

-The seeds.dat will be made.
+The seeds.txt will be made.

-Use the seeds.dat to start crawling for your search engine.
+Use the seeds.txt to start crawling for your search engine.

 Simple as that.